 Clay masks can come in "wet" or "dry" form.
 The difference is only that wet masks have added water or a wetting agent pre-mixed for your convenience.

-This mask has already gained a huge following among our customers and is so fun to work with!
-It's made with a combination of clays that can be used by all skin types mixed with rosehip, rose petals, and chamomile to bring soothing and hydrating properties to your skin.
+Dry masks have gained a huge following among our customers and are so fun to work with!
+They are made with a combination of clays that can be used by all skin types mixed with botanicals that bring soothing and hydrating properties to your skin.

 How do I use a Dry Clay Mask?